mattsumi/Shittem-Server/README.md

 A local/private Blue Archive backend stack with a MITM redirector and an Admin GUI for live testing and account tooling.

+# Note: This Server is currently not fully functional.
+I would greatly appriciate any and all help :)
 ---

 ## Vision